IntegrationsList

 Troubleshooting Common Integration Issues

-- Check Status in Formora: Is the integration marked “Active”?
+If an integration isn’t working as expected:- Check Status in Formora: Is the integration marked “Active”?
 Are there any error indicators or alerts on the Integrations page?

 - Verify Configuration: Double-check all settings in the integration form: Webhook URLs, API keys (if applicable), selected forms, event triggers, and any specific builder settings (payload, headers, embed details).